 Large grants for mass drug administrations

-SCI's work has been driven by a number of large grants, each with somewhat varied program designs and geographic coverage:
+SCI's work has been driven by a number of large grants, each with somewhat different program designs and geographic coverage:

 - Initial Gates Foundation grant: SCI was founded in 2002 through a $32 million grant from the Gates Foundation.2 This grant was used to create national treatment programs for schistosomiasis and soil-transmitted helminths (STHs) in six countries.3